pebreo/pebreo.github.io/endgame/partX-why.md

 todo: graphic: two sides of same coin

+## Sarah
+The fashion industry is competive.
+Sarah knew this.
+She saw that different designers' visions competed for attention.
+But Sarah also believed that the true magic wasn't in snatching the spotlight from others, but in the collective act of creation.

+It was like baking a pizza, she often thought.
+Each individual slice might seem like a zero-sum game – one person's enjoyment comes at the expense of another's.
+But the beauty lay in the act of creation itself.
+By constantly innovating, by experimenting with new ingredients and techniques, the bakers could expand the pizza, adding entirely new flavors and experiences that everyone could potentially enjoy.

+The same held true for fashion.
+Sarah didn't see other designers as rivals vying for a limited number of customers.
+Instead, she saw them as fellow creators, each adding their own unique thread to the ever-evolving tapestry of style.
+Collaboration, she believed, was the key to unlocking the true potential of the fashion industry – a vast, ever-expanding canvas where everyone could bring their A-game and leave their mark.

+So, while others might have fixated on the competitive aspects, Sarah thrived in the collaborative spirit.
+She saw the fashion world not as a battlefield, but as a vibrant marketplace of ideas, a constant churn of innovation that promised a bigger slice of the pie for everyone involved.
+It wasn't about who got the biggest slice; it was about baking a bigger, tastier pizza in the first place.

 ## Clara
 The rhythmic hum of the life support machine was the only constant in the symphony of memories swirling in Clara's mind.
 Her breaths came in shallow gasps, each one a reminder of the approaching curtain call.
 Yet, amidst the physical decline, a curious sense of peace settled over her.